hyperledger/aries-askar/askar-bbs/README.md

 The `askar-bbs` crate provides support for BBS+ signature generation and verification used by [`aries-askar`](https://github.com/hyperledger/aries-askar).

 The implementation will be targeting the 2022 standard which is in progress.
+Please **DO NOT** use this crate and expect it to be compatible with the released version just yet.

 ## no-std